IMSmobile/app/docs/frameworkanforderungen.md

-# Anforderungen an das Cross-Platform Framework
+# Anforderungen an das Framework

 ## Technisch